Quartzite vs Sintered Stone Benchtops: Which Is Better?

 Which Should You Choose?

 Choose quartzite if authentic natural stone matters most to you and you accept periodic sealing and a little care around acids.
 Choose sintered stone if you want the hard, premium look with zero sealing, full acid and heat resistance, and reliable performance indoors and out.
-Many specifiers now use sintered stone in quartzite-look finishes such as Taj Mahal to get the aesthetic of premium quartzite without the upkeep.
+Many specifiers now use sintered stone in quartzite-look finishes such as Taj Mahal and Marvel Gold to get the aesthetic of premium quartzite without the upkeep.

 Comparing slabs for a project?
 Order complimentary samples and view full-size slabs at our Sydney and Perth showrooms.
 Request samples or call 1300 161 388.